 - must pay any balance not covered by the authorization by the tuition due date.

 - is responsible for providing Student Account Services and University Billing with updated authorization information as per terms established by the authorizing agency

 Authorization to Bill Requirements

-- the student's name and ID number
+- student's full name and CMU student ID number